Total Pageviews

 We couldn't enter the wizarding realms in a normal car so Spring, Glady's agent, picked us up in her yellow Volkswagen Beatle for the short trip to Kadabra where we had an appointment to discuss the disappearance before it became headline news.
 I refer to the disappearance of Gladys, not Spring, who as far as I'm aware is still among those present.

 If you follow this journal with any regularity, then you remember that the Witch of Woodcroft went missing soon after agreeing to help me with a travel article I'm writing for the Carolina Roads e-magazine.
-Spring, being her agent, was the only person I could think of that might have a clue to her whereabouts.
+Spring, being her agent, was the only person I could think of who might have a clue to her whereabouts.
 People become anxious when they hear that wizards are missing and it's just the kind of stuff that network TV loves to strew about.

 To get to Kadabra from Chadsford Hall, you travel south and as soon as you cross the narrow ribbon of Interstate 40, which technically belongs to the Kingdom of the United States, you re-enter the SoDu at Highway 54.
 We soon came to our destination, which was hidden behind a mountain of mulch, and when the driveway ended, Ms. Wonder said, "Why, this is Parkwood!"